NamanR93/LoginAndRegistration/README.md

 # Login & Registration

-This is a simple Java MVC Login and Registration project.
+This is a simple Java MVC Login and Registration project using Servlets and JSP.

 Contents:
 - Source code: src/main/java
 - Webapp: src/main/webapp

-Notes:
-- `.gitignore` excludes build artifacts, IDE files, and local Tomcat `Servers/` configuration.